Moderne Kunst in Meister-Holzschnitten Band XV (page 1/2)

 Tags in this source:

-angels animals art bare feet borders bowls breasts cats cherubs christianity christmas cities colour dance dancers dancing dogs dragons dresses drink early film exuberant faces full-page borders harems illustrations for children interiors middle eastern monsters music mythological creatures new year nudity oriental painting people pets rainbow religion rivers rocks sea creatures shawls shores slavers slavery smiles snow spirits surrealism temples trees villages vines water windows wings winter women
+angels animals art bare feet borders bowls breasts cats cherubs christianity christmas cities colour dance dancers dancing dogs dragons dresses drink early film exuberant faces full-page borders harems illustrations for children interiors middle eastern monsters music mythological creatures new year nudity oriental painting people pets portraits rainbow religion rivers rocks sea creatures shawls shores slavers slavery slaves smiles snow spirits surrealism temples trees villages vines water windows wings winter women

 Places shown: